 Warning: there are some discussions about RS2, and the Internet trend of supplementing with large quantities.
 Raw resistant starch, RS2, as in raw potato starch, or green banana/plantain starch is good in moderation, and only temporary.
 See the side effects section for more information.

-Bob's Red Mill potato starch is raw and unmodified, exactly how you need it as a prebiotic.
-Raw potato starch contains RSII type starch, as classified in the Advances in Nutrition Journal.
+Judee’s potato starch is raw and unmodified, exactly how you need it as a prebiotic.
+Raw potato starch contains RSII type starch, as classified in the Advances in Nutrition Journal(link is external).